Representation theory of geometric extension algebras: Introduction

 \section{Introduction}

 This paper is about the study of algebras which appear geometrically in the form

-where $f\map{Y}{X}$ is a proper $G$-equivariant morphism of complex algebraic varieties with $Y$ smooth.
-Such algebras have a history of appearing in Lie-theoretic representation theory, dating back to Lusztig's work on cuspidal local systems and graded Hecke algebras \cite{lusztig}.
+where $f\map{Y}{X}$ is a proper $G$-equivariant morphism of complex algebraic varieties with $Y$ smooth, and $k$ is the coefficient ring.
+Such algebras have a history of appearing in Lie-theoretic representation theory, dating back to \cite{chrissginzburg,lusztig}.
 For our applications, the most important examples are the quiver Hecke algebras (also known as KLR algebras) of finite ADE type.

 This paper is heavily influenced by the ideas of Kato in his papers \cite{katoext,katopbw}, where such algebras were studied in the case where $k=\overline{\Q}_l$.
 Kato proved that certain such extension algebras are polynomial quasihereditary, and studied some consequences of this fact.